Writing and Consulting for The Good Schools Guide International

 Unlike The Good Schools Guide, which started and still is in printed book form (as well as online), the GSGI has been a web site from the very first.
 Like The Good Schools Guide site, which has free links to every school in the UK, the GSGI site has free links to British, American and international schools in each country we cover.

-Access to the GSGI-selected school reviews, articles, transitioning information, other parents' comments, and GSGI advisors are available only by subscription.
+Access to the GSGI-selected school reviews, country and city expat survival articles, transitioning information and other parents' comments is available only by subscription.

 We are looking for knowledgeable parents in various countries who know the schools where they live and can write about them, but who would be willing to advise parents needing overall educational and even cultural advice about the country to which they're moving.

-- A write-up on each school the editor - and local parents - deem appropriate (£50 per school)
+- A write-up on each school the editor (and local parents) deems worthy of review

-- a list of all local schools expats might choose (good or bad), with contact details and a brief paragraph about each (£10 per school).
+- a list of all local schools expats might choose (good or bad)

-- these are in addition to serving as an paid consultant, as needed (details below)
+- these are in addition to serving as that city's GSGI education consultant, as needed (details below)

 Briefly the process works like this: Through numerous conversations, an editor ascertains from enough other parents (and their children) that a school really is considered locally to be good.
 Then he or she talks to parents from the school in question to make sure their opinions live up to local reputation.

-If so, the editor schedules a visit to the school, and interviews as many people as possible there (teachers, principal, college councilors, students etc).
-The editor looks at test scores, where students go when they leave (university, or other local schools), how well they make the transition to schools back home or in their next foreign posting, the state of the physical plant, playing fields, toilets, computer labs, art studios etc, interprets attitudes and approaches to problems, bullying, drugs etc, and gets a feel for the school culture and atmosphere generally.
+If so, the editor schedules a visit to the school, and interviews as many people as possible there (head, teachers, college councilors, students etc).
+The editor looks at test scores, where students go when they leave (university, or other local schools), how well they make the transition to schools back home or in their next foreign posting, the state of the physical plant, playing fields, loos, computer labs, art studios etc, interprets attitudes and approaches to problems, bullying, drugs etc, and gets a feel for the school culture and atmosphere generally.

 She (or he) then writes about the whole school in a forthright, conversational, fun-to-read, even irreverent manner- in fact, exactly as one would chat in person.
 (If we seem to be repeating ourselves, we are….for emphasis)